Acting on your own or through a broker: How to make an informed choice

 - enlist the services of a real estate company; or

-- do business with a real estate or mortgage broker.
+- do business with a real estate broker.

 The OACIQ respects your freedom to choose the model that suits you.
 The important thing is to know when you are protected by the Real Estate Brokerage Act and when you are not.

-Under its public protection mission, the OACIQ enforces this Act whose aim is to regulate the real estate and mortgage brokerage profession andactivities and provide protection mechanisms during a real estate transaction carried out by a broker.
+Under its public protection mission, the OACIQ enforces this Act whose aim is to regulate the real estate brokerage profession and activities and provide protection mechanisms during a real estate transaction carried out by a broker.

 If you elect to enlist the services of a broker, you will therefore be dealing with an intermediary who is duly authorized and supervised by the OACIQ.